 For instance, while conducting an audit on their existing content, what’s the current word count?
-Could it be improved by adding more relevant sections and LSI keywords?
-Chances are, the answer is yes!
+Could it be improved by adding more relevant sections and long-tail keywords?
+Chances are that the answer is yes!

 What about analyzing their current best and worst content and benchmarking that with new/ideal content to sell without selling?
 Using our Agency Content Kit, you can scale these efforts using templates and a specific, step-based process.